Blue Train (South Africa): Route

-By 2004 the last two routes had been suspended, the former due to lack of patronage, the latter due to erratic rail rates being charged for access to the network of financially strapped Zimbabwe.
+By 2004, the last two routes had been suspended, the former due to lack of patronage, the latter due to erratic rates being charged for access to the rail network of financially strapped Zimbabwe.
 As of 2007 the only regular route in operation was Pretoria-Cape Town; however special package tours were offered to Durban or the Bakubung Game Lodge.
 Other variations on the route have been offered.

 Shosholoza Meyl, the long-distance train division of the Passenger Rail Agency of South Africa, operates trains on the same Pretoria to Cape Town route.
 One train per day runs in each direction, but this not a 'luxury' service.
 As of 2009, the Blue Train is operated by Luxrail, a division of Transnet Freight Rail.

-Operations require two Blue Trains in operation: one operates in the northern direction and the other in the southern direction, allowing for daily departures from both ends of the route.
-The first train accommodates 74 guests in 37 suites.
-The second accommodates 58 guests in 29 suites and features a conference or observation car at the back of the train.
+Two Blue Trains are required to run daily departures from each end of the route, one travelling north, the other south.
+The first train accommodates 74 passengers in 37 suites, and the second accommodates 58 passengers in 29 suites and has a conference or observation car at the back of the train.
 The trains travel at a speed of up to 90 kph.